"Ads by Google" links provided by Google.com, which has sole control over all advertising content it displays on this site.

 Note: You may want to suppress page numbering in the header on Page 1 (only).
 Use Format|Page|Suppress for this.
 You will probably want to suppress the footer on the last page, too.

 Use a macro: The above steps can be recorded (albeit piecemeal) in a macro.
-Here is the code I use in WP9.
+Here is the code I used in WordPerfect 9 when developing the above technique.
 Note that the macro creates Footer B at the top of the document, and the last macro command suppresses Footer B on the last page.
 Thus, you may want to play the macro after you have finished editing your document -- or, if you have made any changes since you last played it, find and delete the [Suppress] code that was placed on what was the last page, and play the macro again.

 Application(WordPerfect;"WordPerfect";Default!)